nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `sort by start`
 * `sort by end`

-### 3.31.
-Using hotkeys: `-HOTKEY`
+### 3.18.
+Using shorthand: `-SHORTHAND`
-Suru recognizes a hotkey combination and executes the required operation.
+Suru recognizes a shorthand combination and executes the corresponding operation.

-Format: `-HOTKEY`
+Format: `-SHORTHAND`

 Accepted Hotkeys: